 Our cats pick up on our emotions, and if we’re anxious, they’ll be anxious as well.
 Reassure your cat, but don’t overdo it.
-While it’s tempting to cuddle and comfort your cat during a storm is going to reinforce her fear or make it worse.
+However, don’t believe the myth that trying to comfort your cat during a storm is going to reinforce her fear or make it worse.
 As long as you stay calm and interact the same way you normally would with your cat, it will reassure her that everything is okay.

 The Thundershirt anxiety wrap, a pressure wrap that is intended to provide a calming effect, works for some cats.
 Given that very few cats enjoy being swaddled or held close, I’m not sure I’m sold on the concept.
 If you decide to try it for your cats, you will need to get your cat used to it before a storm.

 If you live in an area where thunderstorms are a regular occurrence for long periods of time, you may consider desensitization.
 This approach gradually retrains your cat by exposing her to gentle reminders of a thunderstorm such as a recording of distant thunder, and rewarding her for staying calm.
 The idea is that over time, the response to the stimulus decreases.

 For severe cases of thunderstorm anxiety, a visit to your veterinarian is in order.
 Your veterinarian can prescribe anti-anxiety or anti-depressant medication to help keep your cat calm during storms.

 Are your cats afraid of thunderstorms?
 What do you do to help them?

 This post was first published in 2014 and has been updated.